wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.6.4 =
+- (16 Aug 2015) Removed support for PHP 4 style class constructors, fixed "Reset Settings" function in the widget, added automatic live update functionality when using no-caching (AJAX) and fixed an issue within no-caching where the admin-ajax page was not found

 = 1.6.3 =
 - (07 Mar 2015) Added support for the Serbian language - many thanks to Ogi Djuraskovic of http://firstsiteguide.com for this!